juniorT34/browser/README-PRODUCTION.md

 If you encounter issues:

-1. Check the logs: `docker-compose -f docker-compose.production.yml logs -f`
+1. Check the logs: `docker compose -f docker-compose.production.yml logs -f`
 2. Verify DNS settings point to your server
 3. Ensure ports 80 and 443 are open and forwarded
 4. Check SWAG documentation: https://docs.linuxserver.io/general/swag/